Forbidden cycles in metrically homogeneous graphs: Introduction

 Independently, Ramsey expansions of restricted metric spaces were also systematically studied by Nguyen Van Th\'e~\cite{The2010}.
 He has shown the existence of Ramsey expansions for classes of $S$-metric spaces (i.e. metric spaces where all distances are in a fixed set $S$) for $|S|\leq 4$.
 These results were extended to all meaningful choices of $S$ in~\cite{Hubicka2016}.
 Nguyen Van Th\'e was motivated by a long-standing open problem asking whether the class of all finite affinely independent Euclidean metric spaces has a precompact Ramsey expansion~\cite{NVT14,Kechris2005} which seems to be still out of reach of the existing techniques.

 Special metric spaces thus clearly presented and present interesting and challenging examples in the area.
-The full analysis of Cherlin's catalogue was started during the Ramsey DocCourse in Prague in 2016 and completed a year later~\cite{Aranda2017}.
+The full analysis of Cherlin's catalogue was started during the Ramsey DocCourse in Prague in 2016 and was completed a year later~\cite{Aranda2017}.
 During this work, new connections were discovered.
-In particular, essentially the same techniques can be also used to show the extension property for partial automorphisms (EPPA) using the Herwig--Lascar Theorem~\cite{herwig2000}.
-They are also closely related to the stational independence relation, which was used in~\cite{Tent2013} to show several properties of the automorphism group of the Urysohn metric space.
-We shall remark that EPPA for metric spaces was independently shown by Solecki~\cite{solecki2005} and Vershik~\cite{vershik2008} and generalised by Conant~\cite{Conant2015}, see also~\cite{Hubicka2017sauerconnant,Hubicka2018metricEPPA}.
+In particular, essentially the same techniques can be also used to show the extension property for partial automorphisms (EPPA) using the Herwig--Lascar Theorem~\cite{herwig2000} (or, more conveniently, its recent strengthening by Hubička, Konečný, and Nešetřil~\cite{Hubicka2018EPPA} which was published between the submission and publication of this paper).
+They are also closely related to the stationary independence relation, which was used by Tent and Ziegler~\cite{Tent2013} to show several properties of the automorphism group of the Urysohn metric space.\footnote{Between the submission and publication of this paper, Evans, Hubička, Konečný, Li, and Ziegler~\cite{Evanssimplicity} adapted the Tent--Ziegler method for certain generalised metric spaces.
+In particular, combining with the results of this paper, one can show that the automorphism groups of the structures studied in this paper are simple.} We shall remark that EPPA for metric spaces was independently shown by Solecki~\cite{solecki2005} and Vershik~\cite{vershik2008} and generalised by Conant~\cite{Conant2015}, see also~\cite{Hubicka2017sauerconnant,Hubicka2018metricEPPA}.

 The analysis carried in~\cite{Aranda2017} does not give a precise description of the forbidden substructures, only a rather generous upper bound on their size.
 We hope that having a precise description will shed more light onto the nature of the catalogue and also relate it to the concept of homogenization~\cite{Covington1990,Hubicka2013,Hubicka2009}.
 It is not difficult to see (using the results of~\cite{Aranda2017}) that every metric space associated to a metrically homogeneous graph of finite diameter $\delta$ can be seen as a homogenization of a structure containing only distances 1 and $\delta$.
 This, in turn, can explain some phenomena, such as twisted automorphisms~\cite{coulson2018twists} as sketched in Section~\ref{sec:1delta}.